mhyatt000/vision/README.md

 ./run.sh <config-name>
 ```

-requires a proper config file located in configs/
+requires a proper config file located in `configs/`

+## Docs

+read the `docs/` to understand the various parts of this project